-The 'Freedom Live' project will see the Martin Luther King Jr building opening to the public.
-It will offer new spaces that complement the existing International Slavery Museum with new flexible displays for collections and exhibitions as well as community and educational areas.
+Opening the Dr Martin Luther King Jr Building will offer new spaces that complement the existing International Slavery Museum with new flexible displays for collections and exhibitions as well as community and educational areas.

 "Since opening in 2007 the museum has grown in strength and influence.
 In order for us to keep momentum as a campaigning museum our aspiration is to expand and evolve.